kieranrcampbell/pseudogp-paper/README.md

 * `analysis`: Rmarkdown notebooks for all analysis
 * `data`: All MCMC traces, embeddings and gene expression `SCESets`

+In theory navigating to the root directory and running `snakemake` will build all figures for the manuscript (deposited in the `figs` directory).
+However, this should really be run using a compute cluster (see `run_on_cluster` for an example) as there are many heavy computations.

 ## Authors

-Kieran Campbell & Christopher Yau, December 2015
+Kieran Campbell & Christopher Yau, July 2016